Lithium-Ion Battery vs Lithium Polymer Battery

-Demerits are bound to be present with merits.
+When something has its merits, it will inadvertently also have its demerits.
 So, we have listed the few demerits of Li-ion batteries have that are as follows:

 1. Efficiency decreases with time

-3. Unsafe at Higer Temperatures
+3. Unsafe at Higher Temperatures

 What is a Lithium Polymer battery?

-The Lithium Polmer battery is another rechargeable kind of battery that uses a polymer electrolyte instead of a liquid electrolyte.
+The Lithium Polymer battery is another rechargeable kind of battery that uses a polymer electrolyte instead of a liquid electrolyte.
 This difference in choice creates lithium-poly batteries to be more efficient and safe for use.